A conventional stuffed squash recipe: half a squash, stuffed to the brim (photos #1 and #2 © Chef Eric Levine).

-Certainly, a half of baked squash is attractive, not to mention delicious and good for you.
+Certainly, half of baked squash is attractive, not to mention delicious and good for you.

 But you can elevate baked squash to a work of art.

-While the butternut can be cut into rings or halved into a “boat,” the round, ridged squash have a natural beauty benefit.
+While the butternut can be cut into rings or halved into a “boat,” the round, ridged squash has a natural beauty benefit.

 STUFFING INGREDIENTS FOR SQUASH

 Combine your palate and your personality into your stuffing.

 Fruits: apples, dried fruits (apricots, cherries, cranberries, raisins), pears, pomegranate arils, quince

 Grains: barley, breadcrumbs, croutons, quinoa, rice and wild rice, etc.